lmackenzie94/cj-themes-dev/cj-theme-preview/README.md

 ### Important Note

+- After this plugins runs, be sure to commit.
+Then, run <code>git push heroku master</code> to deploy.
 - A Procfile is created when you first start your site after configuring this theme in your plugins.
 To prevent the creation of a new Heroku app every time you start your site, make sure you do NOT delete the Procfile.

+#### NEED TO DO:

+- add env vars to root netlify.toml if 'site' and 'studio' are in the same repo (otherwise netlify build won't work)